There are dozens of different blog promotion techniques and it can be confusing knowing which techniques to use.

 This is the tweet:

 The tweet was on 7 February.
-For the next few days my traffic looked like a NASA launch from Cape Canaveral:
+My traffic exploded over the next few days:

 Other very effective blog promotion techniques that have been mentioned in this Roundup are: